What is Workers’ Compensation Insurance?

 If you have been injured in a work accident in Arkansas, it is important to know your legal rights.
 You have a right to be compensated for those injuries through the Arkansas workers’ compensation system.
 Unfortunately, not everyone obtains the benefits they are entitled to after a workplace accident.
 When this occurs, it is important to contact an experienced Arkansas workers’ compensation lawyer immediately.

-With six offices conveniently located throughout Arkansas and Tennessee—Little Rock, Fayetteville, Conway, Hot Springs, Bryant, and Memphis—our Arkansas Workers’ Compensation lawyers are there whenever you need us.
-Fill out a free contact request form or simply dial (800) 767-4815 and tell us about your story.
+With seven offices conveniently located throughout Arkansas and Tennessee—Little Rock, Springdale, Conway, Hot Springs, Bryant, Jacksonville, and Memphis—our Arkansas Workers’ Compensation lawyers are there whenever you need us.
+Fill out a free contact request form or simply dial (800) 434-4800 and tell us about your story.